 Over the past sixteen years, the symposium has become the most relevant academic event in the United Kingdom for students, academics and practitioners interested in topics related to Mexico.
 This year's edition is co-hosted by the Cambridge University Mexican Society (CuMexSoc), at the University of Cambridge, and the the Mexican Students Society in the United Kingdom (MexSocUK).

-In broad terms, the scope of the symposium encompasses eight areas:
+In broad terms, the scope of the symposium encompasses seven areas:

 During three days (26th - 28th June 2019), the symposium will offer a remarkable occasion to attend keynote presentations from outstanding leaders in relevant fields.
 At the same time, the symposium will offer a unique opportunity to actively participate and engage in academic paper presentations, lightning talk sessions, and poster sessions.